 Allow your glaze to set for about 15 minutes and then slice and enjoy!
 If you notice your glaze isn't setting, you can place your cake into the fridge to speed up the process.

 I like to slice my cake into 12 slices.
 I do this by cutting it in half, then cutting each half in half to create four sections, then three slices for each quarter of the loaf.
-You can also do eight slices if you want larger pieces.
+You can also do eight slices if you want thicker slices.
 I recommend enjoying your cake within the first few days for the best taste and texture, and it will stay freshest in an airtight container in the fridge.
 If the cake feels hard at all or has been in the fridge, put the slice you plan to enjoy in the microwave for 5-10 seconds per side and it will bring it back to life.
 If you don't plan to enjoy the cake the same day, you can also wait to slice (or even to glaze it), which will help to keep the cake fresh.

 You can also absolutely freeze your pound cake.
 You can do this before or after you add the glaze.
 My preference is to slice and individually wrap the pieces and freeze them in a plastic bag or other airtight container, and then you can allow the frozen slices to defrost in the fridge (or microwave a slice) whenever a craving strikes.

 Carbs for cake only (including cinnamon sugar layers): 417